 Each package gets you BT's Guest Wi-Fi.
 This handy add-on boosts security by providing Wi-Fi access to guest users over a secure network that is entirely separate from your company network.
 This means you can provide your customers or office staff with free unlimited access to BT Wi-Fi and all without sharing your Wi-Fi password or log-in details.
 Guest Wi-Fi also automatically blocks any malicious or illegal content from your network for extra peace of mind.

-By joining BT you'll be given the option of downloading the BT Wi-Fi app, which means you can access 5 million free BT Wi-Fi hotspots in supermarkets, airports and city centres across the UK.
+By joining BT you'll be given the option of downloading the BT Wi-Fi app, which means you can access over 5 million free BT Wi-Fi hotspots in supermarkets, airports and city centres across the UK.
 Free Wi-Fi can be a godsend if you're travelling for business, so this is a definite benefit.

 One important point to mention is that none of the BT Business packages available here come with SLA (service level agreements) to keep your business online.
 If there is a problem with your broadband you will be offline for as long as it takes to resolve the issue – this could be a matter of hours, or days.

 Download and upload speeds will vary depending on how far your business is from the nearest telephone exchange (closer is better), the time of day (usually slower during peak hours of 8am to 8pm), and how many people are using your connection at once.
 If you’ve already switched to a digital phone line, your business’s distance to a telephone exchange won’t impact your speeds.

 Engineers work on green street cabinets to install or switch over your broadband to BT, so you shouldn't suffer any disruption in the office.
 BT says its minimum lead time to switch over your broadband from another supplier, or to install a new broadband and phone line, will be at least 10 days.